Candida

 Yeasts feed on sugars, except if the sugars are too pure and concentrated.
 This is why dry candied, sugar-crystallised fruits, sweets and treats have an almost indefinite shelf life unless they get wet, when yeasts and other types of fungi start to appear.
 When you eat these sweets they turn into a liquid form in your digestive system, then yeasts can proliferate on the sugar, especially if there is no competition from other microorganisms to keep their numbers down.

 A similar argument applies to dry, refined carbohydrates.
 Dry, white refined flour will last almost indefinitely, as will many of the products made from it.
 Dry pasta, dry bread, biscuits and cookies, dry snacks and breakfast cereals all have a long shelf life.
-After they are chewed and turned to liquid in the digestive tract, these simple starches and sugars are food for yeasts.
+After they are chewed and turned to liquid in the digestive tract, these simple starches and sugars become food for yeasts.

 Yeasts also thrive on dead cells.
 If you have an overgrowth of yeasts (usually candida) in your body, they may also be dining on decaying cells.
 The second cause of candida overgrowth is an overload of dead cells coming from somewhere in the body.
 Before you can eliminate a candida overgrowth, you first have to stop the causes of accelerated cell death.